zhangboren93/dota683/README.en.md

 Features:
 - All Pick & Random Draft.
 Enter '-rd' in public chat to enable Random Draft mode, "-ap" to revert.
+- Enter '-repick' in AP mode, during hero select and strategy time to repick hero. -100 gold.
 - Remove talents, Ags shard, and new heroes introduced after Monkyey King
 - Cap hero level to 25, and adjust experience table
 - Adjust items and remove neutral items.
 Lifesteal, mask of madness, helm of dom, satanic, deso, maelstrom, Mjollnir are orbs.